BlueBrain/sonata-extension/source/sonata_simulation.rst

    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
    amp_start                      float      Mandatory    The amount of current initially injected when each pulse activates.
-Given in nA. amp_end                        float      Optional     If given, current is interpolated such that current reaches this value when the stimulus concludes.
-Otherwise, current stays at amp_start.
 Given in nA. width                          float      Mandatory    The length of time each pulse lasts.
 Given in ms. frequency                      float      Mandatory    The frequency of pulse trains.
 Given in Hz. represents_physical_electrode  boolean    Optional     Default is False.
 If True, the signal will be implemented using a NEURON IClamp mechanism.
 The IClamp produce an electrode current which is not included in the calculation of extracellular signals, so this option should be used to represent a physical electrode.
 If the noise signal represents synaptic input, `represents_physical_electrode` should be set to False, in which case the signal will be implemented using a  MembraneCurrentSource mechanism, which is identical to IClamp, but produce a membrane current, which is included in the calculation of the extracellular signal.